Home Lyrics Musicians Albums History Links

 and I'm driving this road to get to you

-Dillard and Clark
+Dillard and Clark single 1968

-Laramy Smith tells:
+Gene Clarks' bandmate Laramy Smith

-PEOPLE, here is the scoop,
+"PEOPLE, here is the scoop

 Gene Clark always played around with words and especially words of other people.
-When I disbanded "Phoenix" to create the group " Arizona ", I told Gene not to use this song, the next week it's being played on the radio hitting the charts at number 3 on country stations in California.
+When I disbanded "Phoenix" to create the group "Arizona", I told Gene not to use this song, the next week it's being played on the radio hitting the charts at number 3 on country stations in California

 The original copyright in 1968 the title is a "Line Down The Middle".
-I wrote the song in January of 1968 while leaving Woodstock, where I had lived for a year.
+I wrote the song in January of 1968 while leaving Woodstock, where I had lived for a year

 When I hit the road I wrote songs while I was driving.
 The song is about the dotted line that runs down the middle-of-the-road on highway 80 that runs from the East Coast to the West Coast.
-3000 miles comes from a distance between New York and LA. and I was going to LA at the invitation to join Gene Clark and form a new group with him at A&M Records in Hollywood.
+3000 miles comes from a distance between New York and LA. and I was going to LA at the invitation to join Gene Clark and form a new group with him at A&M Records in Hollywood

 We named the group "Phoenix".
 Members included Wayne Brun's on drums and Aron Vanderwhordt on base.
 Gene Clark and I started writing songs in different direction's.
-I wanted to do mainly country rock and Gene wanted mainly folk and bluegrass material so he continued on with Doug and they were Dillard and Clark.
+I wanted to do mainly country rock and Gene wanted mainly folk and bluegrass material so he continued on with Doug and they were Dillard and Clark

-Gene Clark renamed this song "lyin down the middle" to refer to someone lying down on the middle of the highway, yup he was a drug addict and alcoholic and a scorpion egomaniac.
+Gene Clark renamed this song "lyin down the middle" to refer to someone lying down on the middle of the highway, yup he was a drug addict and alcoholic and a scorpion egomaniac

-well that's all folks, so long from Laramy Smith
+well that's all folks, so long from Laramy Smith "